 The last operation to explain here is return jsonify(apiresult) line.
 You may have noticed why we are using jsonify instead of just returning the apiresult which is a dictionary.
 The reason is that the jsonify function is useful in Flask apps because it automatically sets the correct response headers and content type for JSON responses, and allows you to easily return JSON-formatted data.

-For the rest of this lab, you will be focused on these final steps where you implement the actual work to make the API calls and parse the results.
+For the rest of this lab, you will be focused on these final pieces where you implement the actual work to make the API calls and parse the results.
 In this case, getting the version was relatively straightforward, but as you will see, more complex interactions will require more code.

-Congratulations!
 You have just executed your first API call via your portal which called the CUCM PAWS API Version Service (getActiveVersion) request.
 The code to invoke this API was already provided, but you will be implementing several others on your own.
 Let's dive a little deeper and implement API functions that will provision your CUCM via the AXL API.